IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ---

-### Deleting a media stream account
+### Deleting a media account

 Media stream accounts may be deleted.
 When an account is deleted, all media content and service configuration is removed.

 > [!CAUTION]
-> It may not be possible to recover deleted media stream accounts.
+> It may not be possible to recover deleted media accounts.
 Consider using Azure resource locks to prevent accidental resource deletion.

 #### [C#](#tab/csharp)